miralgj/si/README.md

 ## Command-Line Options

 * `--command`\
   Command to expose (can be used multiple times).
-The command base name is used as the command name.
+The command base name is used as the command name

 * `--basic-auth-user`\
   Username for basic http authentication

 * `--basic-auth-pass`\
   Password for basic http authentication

+* `--files-dir`\
+  Path to directory to serve files under `/files` route

 * `--listen-host`\
   Specifies the host to listen on\